catppuccin/gtk/README.md

 ## Flatpak
 > [!WARNING]
-> Flatpak is unmaintained and we don't recommend using it as it'll cause some issues.
+> Flatpak package is not maintained by us.
+Due to that we cannot recommend using it as as there maybe some unexpected issues.

 To allow Flatpak to get access to the theme, type: